stefandragos05/stefandragos05/README.md

 - 👋 Hi, I’m @stefandragos05
 - 👀 I’m interested in algorithms and cybersecurity.
-- 🌱 I’m currently learning 'The C Programming Language' and 'The Linux Command Line'.
+- 🌱 I’m currently learning *The C Programming Language* and *The Linux Command Line*.
 - 💞️ I’m looking to collaborate on any project that matches my skills and interests.
 - 📫 How to reach me: via e-mail, stefan.dragos@hotmail.com.
 - 😄 Pronouns: he/him.